CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 ##### *CommandManager Class*

-The **CommandManager** class is responsible for delegating the right command based on the user input.
+The **CommandManager** class is responsible for delegating the user input to the right command.
 The sequence diagram below shows the flow of a typical command.

 <img src="images/developerGuide/sequence.png">